Rebeccaazoulay/DeepLearning_04621/README.md

 # Spotify Popularity Prediction with Mamba Model
 Predicting a song's popularity based on the most popular songs on Spotify using Mamba architecure.
-The dataset used is the Spotify Audio Features dataset from November 2018.
+The dataset used is a Spotify Audio Features dataset.

 Based on the paper: